giacomocamerano/plugins-espresso-diagnostics/espresso-wordpress-diagnostics/README.txt

 Espresso Wordpress Diagnostics extracs data on your Wordpress installation, installed themes, installed plugins (active and inactive), webserver information, PHP version and DB information.
 You can use the main plugin page (accessed from Tools > WP Diagnostics) to reference this information.
-You can use the download buttons to create an archive containing all information in json or csv formats
+You can use the download buttons to create an archive containing all information in json or csv formats You may also choose to use the "Generate text version top copy and paste" button to copoy and paste

+The data extracted is quite sensitive and contains information that may be used to check the vulnerability of your Wordpress site.
+Be wary of you share this data with.

 == Installation ==